 Phil holds a BA in Math with a concentration in Computer Science from Boston College, where he was a four-year member of the men’s varsity rowing team.

 Mark has been building high-performing teams at EnerNOC from the company’s beginning.
 Joining co-founders Tim Healy and David Brewster in 2003, Mark initially focused on establishing and enhancing the company’s operations capabilities, building bi-coastal NOCs and a global field operations department.
 In his current role, Mark drives our technology roadmap, which spans both internal- and external-facing software development.
 The product management and process excellence teams reporting to him focus on solving customer problems and building employee productivity tools.
 Also reporting to Mark are our Analytics and Energy Markets teams, which are responsible for monetizing EnerNOC’s customer portfolio.

 Before joining EnerNOC, Mark worked for AEW Capital Management, where he authored the firm’s Market Outlook.
 Prior to AEW, Mark was an econometric analyst for Standard & Poor’s, where he helped develop and execute the company’s first Internet-based industry research product, Global Industry Insight.

-Mark graduated with High Distinction from the University of Michigan, where he earned a Bachelor of Arts degree in Economics.
+Mark graduated with High Distinction from the University of Michigan, where he earned a BA in Economics.
 He also graduated as a Tuck Scholar from the Tuck School of Business at Dartmouth, where he earned his MBA.